tkn-tub/ns3-gym/src/lte/doc/source/lte-pathloss-model.rst

   :math:`d` : distance (where :math:`d > 1`) [m]

-The term :math:`L_{rts}` takes into account the widhtt of the street and its orientation, according to the formulas
+The term :math:`L_{rts}` takes into account the width of the street and its orientation, according to the formulas

 .. math::